manateeit/mit-psa/docs/workflow/workflow-visualization.md

 2. Implement the props API for customization
 3. Add layout optimization and persistence
 4. Create documentation and examples

+### 7.4 Instrumentation Enhancement

+1. Leverage the existing TypeScript workflow definitions and AST to explicitly instrument workflow code.
+2. Detect action proxy calls as action points and conditional/switch statements as decision points.
+3. Map these instrumentation points as nodes in the ReactFlow visualization.
+4. Enhance the visualization to clearly delineate these explicit actions and decisions along with static states.

 ## 8. Performance Considerations